 We'll keep you informed every step of the way, explaining things clearly in plain English...

-We’ll return your phone calls by the end of the day at the latest...
+We'll return your enquiries by the end of the day, at the latest...

-Your transaction will be dealt with promptly.
-We don’t cut corners and you’ll have no nagging worries, because every aspect of your matter will be looked after properly...
+We'll ensure your transaction is dealt with promptly and efficiently.
+We don't cut corners and you'll have no nagging worries, because every aspect of your matter will be looked after properly...

-We guarantee you’ll receive the highest standard of service.
-If we let you down in any way we’ll fix the problem promptly at our cost.
-If you’re not absolutely delighted with our service, we’ll refund to you every cent of our fees...
+We guarantee you'll receive the highest standard of customer service.
+If we let you down in any way we'll fix the problem promptly at our cost.
+Also, in accordance with our 100% Money Back Guarantee, if you're not absolutely delighted with our service, we'll refund to you every cent of our fees...